Elisha Lim: Comics

 Since finishing 100 Butches, Lim has drawn a variety of comic strips.
 The Sweetest Taboo was a comic about children's pop culture in the 1980s that ran in Capital Xtra!, "Queer Pioneers" ran in Diva Magazine, and the 12-panel wall calendar "Sissy" is a self-published celebration of femininity and sissydom.

 Art practice

 Lim creates portraits of marginal subcultures out of traces or pastels, and usually incorporates anecdotes or captions in the subjects' own words.
 Lim's exhibits include The Illustrated Gentleman at Allyson Mitchell and Deirdre Logue's FAG Gallery, 100% Mixed Race at the A-Space Gallery, "Generations of Queers" at OCAD University, Sissy at William Way Community Centre.

+Scholarly Books

+Lim's upcoming book Pious is about distorted identity politicis including ethnic fraud and corporate solidarity statements.

 Personal life

 Lim came out as queer in Berlin before moving back to Canada, where they credit the Asian Arts Freedom School for inspiring a turn to anti-racist activism.
 Lim has organized and co-founded events in Toronto that promote queer and trans people of colour, including Fresh to Def and Les Blues.
 The Toronto Star called Lim a 'Celesbian', and in 2012, Lim was called one of the Top 25 Significant Queers of 2011, and one of 100 Canadian People of Colour activists.